 Always a huge feature for autumn/winter and a firm favourite for evening-wear, black was the colour of choice.
-Sultry looks and stunning gowns sauntered down the catwalk giving us a fresh look on autumn/winter evening-wear.
+Sultry looks and stunning gowns sauntered down the catwalk giving us a fresh look on aw16 trends in evening-wear.
 Designers such as Simone Rocha and Felder Felder showcased innovative and exciting design in this dark shade.

 Each season we see a range of updated trends and vintage inspired looks.
 Creations in today’s modern industry have huge influence from cuts and styles crafted in past decades.
 AW16 trends this season sees everything from the glamour of the 1940s to the party shimmer of the 1980s to everything in between.
 We can’t get away from the cycle of trends and AW16 is a great way to update your wardrobe and add a mix of current style with vintage flair.